-You simply need to feel your breath.
+You simply need to focus on the feeling of your breath.
 Feel that as you inhale your breath is rising from Muladhara, feel your breath rise up through your spine and exit the top of your head.

-Simply relax and on a slow, deep breath in focus on just your breath beginning at Muladhara, moving up your spine and then out the top of your head.
+Relax and take a slow, deep breath in.
+Focus on just your breath.
+Your breath begins at Muladhara, moving up your spine and then out the top of your head.

-This rush of hot bliss is said to be a similar sensation to orgasm hence the association of Kundalini with Tantric practices.
+This rush of hot bliss is said to be a similar sensation to orgasm hence the association of Kundalini with Tantra practice.

-Step 2 – Awaken Kundalini 3 Easy Steps.
+Step 2 – Exhalation – Awaken Shakti 3 Easy Steps.

 Step 2 is to now focus on exhalation and to focus our breath moving down the Chakra centers.

 As you breathe out focus on your breath.